yangzy39/SPELL/README.md

 </div>

 This repository provides the implementation of **SPELL: Self-Play Reinforcement Learning for Evolving Long-Context Language Models**.
 SPELL is a novel methodology that leverages self-play reinforcement learning to enhance the capabilities of large language models, specifically targeting improvements in long-context understanding and reasoning tasks.
-The code implementation will be released soon!
+The code implementation will be released soon after code review.

 # 📖 Overview